smmehrab/smmehrab/README.md

 Priorities
 - 📚 Research & Development
 - 💡 In-depth understanding of complex systems/solutions
-- 🛠️ Come up with a solution to a real life problem.
+- 🛠️ Come up with a solution to a real-life problem.

 Interests
 - Computer Networking & Security